integreat-io/integreat-transformers/README.md

 and `undefined`, set `skip: []`.

-When defining this as JSON, you may use `**undefined**` in the `skip` list instead of `undefined`. (`undefined` does not have a literal in JSON.)
+When defining this as JSON, you may use `**undefined**` in the `skip` list instead of `undefined`, as `undefined` does not have a literal in JSON.

 ### `csv`

 This transformer takes a CSV string coming _from_ a service, and returns an array of data objects.
-Going _to_ a service, it does the oposite.
+Going _to_ a service, it does the opposite.

 Each line in the CSV is converted to an object.
 When the `headerRow` prop is `true`, the first line will be treated as headers and thus used as keys on the